NGC 3109: Size and morphology

 From measurements of the neutral atomic hydrogen in the galaxy, it has been found that the disk of NGC 3109 is warped.
 The warp has the same radial velocity as gas in the Antlia Dwarf galaxy, indicating that the two galaxies had a close encounter approximately one billion years ago.

 Composition

-Based on spectroscopy of blue supergiants in NGC 3109, it is known that the galaxy has a low metallicity, similar to that to the Small Magellanic Cloud.
-It is one of the most metal-poor galaxies in the Local group.
+Based on spectroscopy of blue supergiants in NGC 3109, it is known that the galaxy has a low metallicity, similar to that of the Small Magellanic Cloud.
+It is one of the most metal-poor star-forming galaxies in the Local group.

 NGC 3109 seems to contain an unusually large number of planetary nebulae for its luminosity.
 It also contains a substantial amount of dark matter.

 Location

 NGC 3109 is located about 1.33 Mpc away, in the constellation Hydra.
 This puts it at the very outskirts of the Local Group.
 Its membership of the Local Group has been questioned, because it seems to be receding faster than estimates of the Local Group's escape velocity.
 It is distant enough from the largest members of the Local Group that it has not been tidally influenced by them.